 The first thing they read after your name is your headline.

-If your headline says "Founder and CEO at [Your Company]" and they already have a hand on the door.
+If your headline says "Founder and CEO at [Your Company]" they already have a hand on the door.

 Not because you are not impressive.
 Because your headline is not answering the only question they came to answer: is this person relevant to my problem right now?